bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 Scenario "Full": The source table does not have any information about its changes.
 So no delta information is provided by the source.
 The source is delivering data always in "full".

-Scenario "Delata" is a little bit more tricky when it comes to deletions.
+Scenario "Delta" is a little bit more tricky when it comes to deletions.
 In scenario "Full" we always know which objects are currently existing and what data they have.
-In the Delta scenario the handling of deletions are more problematic.
-There is no straight-forward solution how to manage deleted records here.
-One way could be an extra flag indicating that the record was deleted (including the deletion time as "update" timestamp).
+Objects which are not delivered from the source don't exist anymore.
+In the Delta scenario the handling of deletions is more problematic - there is no straight-forward solution how to manage deleted records here.
+A common approach would be a delta record which has a delete flag that indicates that this record is deleted.
-Or it could be that deletions are not transferred at all, either because they don't happen or for other reasons.
+Or it could be that deletions are not transferred at all, and from time to time the a full load is needed to synchronize deletions.

 ### DBMerge